CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 16. Git Graph

 This extension is one of the most useful extension in the development world.
-This extension help you the view the git histories (commits, stashes etc) in graphical way and you can also perform git actions directly from this extsion dashboard.
+This extension help you the view the git histories (commits, stashes etc) in graphical way and you can also perform git actions directly from this extension dashboard.

 ![gitgraph](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/git_graph.JPG?raw=true)

 ## 17. Git Lens

-This extension is most popular in vs code marketplace for managing and maintaing source code in vs code.
+This extension is most popular in vs code marketplace for managing and maintaining source code in vs code.
 This extension provides a lot of features like you can pull, push, commit and also compare codes and a whole lot of feature.

 This extension shows the commit date and commit message in each line of code (this feature is really very useful and helpful).